NJeffRob/XtI/README.md

 ### Testing
-Integration tests on C input handling with the [Check](https://libcheck.github.io/check/).
+Unit and integration tests for the C files are written using the [Check](https://libcheck.github.io/check/) framework.

-Dependencies are check, and pkg-config, installed with `sudo apt install check pkg-config`
+The dependencies for the framework are check, and pkg-config, installed using `sudo apt install check pkg-config`.

-Run `make` and `make test`
+To run the tests, use `make` and `make test`.

 The file `scripts/generate_test.py` will automatically create the boilerplate for a C test and update the Makefile.
 The script can be ran with `python3 scripts/generate_test.py <test_name>.c`